gustavoleitao/ajato/README.md

 }
 ```

-The controllers shold use @Controller decorator to inform to ajato that is a controller and also the @injectable decorator to allow the ajato resolve Class and create an instance.
+The controllers should use @Controller decorator to inform to ajato that is a controller and also the @injectable decorator to allow the ajato resolve Class and create an instance.

 Next step is register the new Controller: